 - Getting a massage once per month

-The Principles of the Financial Independence Retire Early movement are a set of principles or guidelines which form the foundation of the movement, and guide your behavior in a way that helps you achieve happiness and success on your journey.
+The Principles of the Financial Independence Retire Early movement are a set of principles or guidelines which form the foundation of the movement, and guide your behavior in a way that helps you achieve happiness and success on your journey to FI.
 To me, the most important principles behind the FIRE movement are Leadership, Frugality, Minimalism, Sustainability, Philanthropy, Creativity, Gratitude, Self reliance, Self-care, Automation, Discipline and Presence.
 By embracing these principles you are giving yourself the best chance of reaching Financial Independence.